-Substance abuse or alcohol consumption can alter your body’s functioning.
-It’s also normal to experience a soft erection under stress or facing a worrisome decision—whether the situation is associated with sex or not.
-Diet can be a factor as well.
+Substance abuse or alcohol consumption can alter your body’s functioning as well.
+It’s also normal to experience a soft erection when under stress or facing a worrisome decision—whether the situation is associated with sex or not.

 Three Ways Sex Therapy Can Help Erection Issues

-- We also explore whether you are experiencing one or more of five psychological states often associated with ED: depression, anxiety, guilt, marital discord and sexual trauma.
-Victims of adult-child sexual abuse are three times more likely to experience ED than others, and prescription anti-depressants can affect sexual performance.
+- We also explore whether you are experiencing one or more of the five psychological states often associated with ED:

 Working with your partner and therapist, you can build a deeper, more satisfying sexual relationship, whether or not your erectile function returns to what it was before.